bienz2/Streamline/README.md

 [![Build Status](https://travis-ci.org/bienz2/Node_Aware_MPI.svg?branch=master)](https://travis-ci.org/bienz2/Node_Aware_MPI)

-# Node Aware MPI
+# Streamline MPI Wrapper

-Node-Aware MPI is a lightweight communication package, which converts standard MPI Isends and Irecvs into three step node-aware communication.
+Streamline is a lightweight communication package, which converts standard MPI Isends and Irecvs into three step node-aware communication.
 This library reduces the number and size of messages to be injected into the network.